 The large intestine is within the alimentary tract where water is absorbed from indigestible contents.
 The large intestine includes the cecum, appendix, entire colon, rectum, and anal canal.
 It begins at the terminal ileum with the cecum.
 Unlike the small intestine, it has a shorter length but a much larger lumen.
 It is distinguished further from the small intestine by the presence of omental appendices, haustra, and teniae coli.

 The key functions of the colon include the following:

 Embryologically, the colon develops from the midgut (cecum to the distal transverse colon), the hindgut (distal transverse colon to the dentate line in the anorectum), and the proctodeum (below the dentate line).
 Derivatives of the midgut receive blood supply from the SMA, while the IMA supplies derivatives of the hindgut.

 The superior mesenteric artery (SMA) and the inferior mesenteric artery (IMA) provide blood supply to the colon.
 Communication between these two vessels happens via the marginal artery which runs parallel to the length of the entire colon.
 The branches supplying specific portions of the bowel are as follows:

 The midgut-derived ascending colon and proximal two-thirds of the transverse colon receive parasympathetic, sympathetic, and sensory nerve supply from the superior mesenteric plexus.

 The hindgut-derived structures, which include the distal one-third of the transverse colon, descending, and sigmoid colon, receive parasympathetic, sympathetic, and sensory nerve innervation from the inferior mesenteric plexus.

-The appendix, transverse colon, and sigmoid colon all have a mesentery and are thus considered to be intraperitoneal in location.
+The appendix, transverse colon, and sigmoid colon are considered to be intraperitoneal organs.
 The cecum also is located intraperitoneally, but it lacks a mesentery.
-It is considered to be an intraperitoneal organ; however, as it is covered on all sides by peritoneum, the ascending colon, descending colon, rectum, and anal canal are retroperitoneal structures.
+It is considered to be an intraperitoneal organ; however, as it is covered on all sides by peritoneum.
+The ascending colon, descending colon, rectum, and anal canal are retroperitoneal structures.